Community-Oriented Problem-Solving (COPS) Philosophy

 As part of the Department's Community-Oriented Problem-Solving philosophy, HUPD officers are assigned small geographic areas of responsibility and are tasked with building relationships with the community.
 As those relationships grow officers become familiar with problems specific to their area through the increased communication and interaction with community members.
 The HUPD feels community members are more likely to trust officers that they see on a repetitive basis, and who engage them on occasions that are not incident-based.

-If your school, house, department, or location want to arrange for an officer to come out and conduct a safety talk or a bicycle/laptop registration, please contact one of the sergeants assigned to your community-policing team in order to arrange the meeting.
+If your school, house, department, or location want to arrange for an officer to come out and conduct a safety talk or a bicycle/laptop registration, please contact us at email@example.com in order to arrange the meeting.

 Community members who see HUPD officers as fellow members of their community - and not just enforcement officials - are far more likely to share information on criminal activity or other problems than they would with someone who is a stranger, albeit one who wears a uniform.
 Therefore, officers are encouraged to form relationships with the community above and beyond answering calls for service.
 These conversations present an opportunity for officers to solicit information about ongoing problems and concerns, thereby facilitating officers' problem-solving efforts.